dvndavis/Group4/README.md

 ## Queries:

 ### Query 1:
+Query 1 lists the total amount of goals and assists by each player in this calendar year.
 <img width="776" alt="Screenshot 2024-03-27 at 2 07 50 PM" src="https://github.com/dvndavis/Group4/assets/163012542/6e198736-e52b-4974-a5c3-31052806dfde">
+Query 1 allows managers and others to fully break down the performance of each of their players.
+Maybe there is a condition in their contract in which a certain amount of goals/assists in a season gets them a bonus or contract option.
+Using this information the manager can decide whether he wants to resign a player, and if so this information can help when determining that new players’ salary.

 ### Query 2:
 <img width="775" alt="Screenshot 2024-03-27 at 2 08 20 PM" src="https://github.com/dvndavis/Group4/assets/163012542/cba4d2b8-a802-4da1-b239-1c6ed7f535cb">